Light Rule In Light-Gateway

 Reload Behavior

-light-gateway has reload support for MCP and access-control config:
+light-gateway supports live reload for MCP and access-control config:

-• reloading access-control.yml or rule.yml rebuilds MCP and WebSocket policy runtimes
+• Reloading access-control.yml or rule.yml rebuilds the MCP and WebSocket policy runtimes.

 This matches the product model where light-portal manages configuration and config-server delivers the resolved files.